 What are the best neighborhoods to stay in Paris?

-Some of the best neighborhoods in Paris for visitors include Montmartre, where you’ll find endless photo opportunities and beautiful parks; Bastille, where you can find affordable hotels and great nightlife; and the Latin Quarter, which offers an all-around experience complete with world-famous landmarks like Notre Dame Cathedral and Shakespeare and Company.
+Some of the best neighborhoods in Paris for visitors include Montmartre, where you’ll find endless photo opportunities and beautiful parks; Bastille, where you can find affordable hotels and great nightlife; and the Latin Quarter, which offers an all-around experience complete with world-famous landmarks like Notre Dame Cathedral and niche stops like Shakespeare and Company.

 - Best Hotels in Paris With Views of the Eiffel Tower